Pygmy right whale: Behavior and ecology

 Analysis of the stomach contents of dead pygmy right whales indicates that it feeds on copepods and euphausiids (krill).
 The social and mating structures are unknown.
 The whale is typically seen alone or in pairs, sometimes associated with other cetaceans (including dolphins, pilot whales, minke whales, and once a sei whale cow and calf).
 Occasionally larger groups are seen — in 2001 a group of 14 were seen at 46°S in the South Pacific about 450 km southeast of New Zealand, while in 1992 a group of about 80 individuals were seen 320 nmi southwest of Cape Leeuwin and another group of over 100 individuals were sighted in June 2007 about 40 km southwest of Portland, Victoria.
+The maximum swimming speed of pygmy right whales has been estimated at 6–8 knots.

 The flukes, blubber, and baleen plates of a pygmy right whale calf were found in a 7.47 m (24.5 ft) killer whale caught by whalers off South Africa.

 Population and distribution

-The pygmy right whale is among the least studied cetaceans; until 2008, fewer than 25 sightings of the species had been made at sea.
-The species lives in the Southern Hemisphere and is believed to be circumpolar, living in a band from about 30°S to 55°S in areas with surface water temperatures between 5 and 20 C. Individuals have been found on the coasts of Chile, Tierra del Fuego, Namibia, South Africa, Australia and New Zealand.
-One group may be a year-round resident off Tasmania.
-The total population is unknown.
+The pygmy right whale is among the least-studied cetaceans; until 2008, fewer than 25 sightings of the species had been made at sea.
+The total global population is unknown.
+This small, elusive whale lives solely in the Southern Hemisphere, where it is believed to be circumpolar, living in a band from about 30°S to 55°S (in areas with surface water temperatures between 5 and 20 C. Individuals have been beached or washed-up on the coasts of Chile, Tierra del Fuego, Namibia, South Africa, Australia and New Zealand.
+At least one group may be year-round residents off Tasmania.

+In Namibia, several instances of pygmy right whales being found beached (possibly due to tidal fluctuations) and successfully helped back out to sea have occurred, including in 2010 in Walvis Bay and in 2014 near Lüderitz; in these instances, the whales were effectively cared for and analyzed before eventually being repositioned and guided by boat back to the open water.

 There is an extralimital stranding record in the Northern Hemisphere.